ivtpz/interview-questions/README.md

 * Is JavaScript a functional language?
 What does it mean for a language to be "functional"?
 * What's an IIFE in JS?
 When would you use it?
 * What is JSONP
+* How do you declare constants and enums in JavaScript?

 ## Opinion based
 * Why would you use JS?